mohammad-rowshan/Dispersion-Polyanskiy-Bound-for-BLER-of-Finite-Length-Codes/README.md

-# Dispersion Bound for BLER of finite blocklength codes over BI-AWGN channel
+# Dispersion PPV Bound for BLER of finite blocklength codes over BI-AWGN channel
-This is a MATLAB script for obtaining achievable block/frame error rate (BLER/FER) based on channel dispersion concept and by considering normal approximation (NA).
+This is a MATLAB script for obtaining an achievable block/frame error rate (BLER/FER) based on the channel dispersion concept and by considering normal approximation (NA).

-This bound has been used for comparison in the numerical results of the following papers.
+This performance approximation (which should not be called bound, but NA) has been used for comparison in the numerical results of the following papers.
 If you find this algorithm useful, please cite one of the above papers.
 Thanks.

 - M. Rowshan, A. Burg and E. Viterbo, "Polarization-Adjusted Convolutional (PAC) Codes: Sequential Decoding vs List Decoding," in IEEE Transactions on Vehicular Technology, vol. 70, no. 2, pp. 1434-1447, Feb.
 2021, doi: 10.1109/TVT.2021.3052550.